-The Shire of Denmark recognises the best practice principles developed by the International Association for Public Participation IAP2.
+The Shire of Denmark recognises and supports the best practice principles developed by the International Association for Public Participation IAP2.

+Genuine community involvement is essential in delivering on behalf of the community.
 "Community 'consultation' is increasingly being redefined as 'engagement' - Councils going well beyond seeking views on specific decisions to having an ongoing dialogue with their constituents about service delivery and the key issues facing the area."